okfn/handbook/text/index.rst

 * Email us ideas and suggestions at schoolofdata [@] okfn.org
 * Send tweets to `@SchoolOfData`_

 The Data Wrangling Handbook should be accessible to all learners.
+It comes with a :doc:`appendix/glossary` explaining the important terms and concepts.
 If you stumble across an unexplained term or a concept that requires more explanation, please do get in touch.